 Depending on who your local authority is, it may be possible to write off council tax debts.
 However, as the consequences of missing a payment can be harsh and may escalate quickly, you’ll have to act very fast to find out whether your council will agree to write off debt.

 Student debt is eventually written off if it isn’t repaid within a certain amount of time.
-This is generally up to 30 years after you originally took out the student loan and therefore cannot usually be included in an IVA.
+This is generally up to 30 years after you originally took out the student loan and cannot usually be included in an IVA.
 However, there are exceptions to this rule.

 If you are unsure if your type of debt can be included in an IVA contact us so we can help with this.